Skip to main content

 types/check_test.go.

 • TestTypeChecker_Valid runs every .mochi file in tests/types/valid/ against the checker and confirms no errors.
-The RUN_TYPE_VALID=1 gate was removed in the v0.11.0 soundness PR.

 • TestTypeChecker_Errors runs every .mochi file in tests/types/errors/ and snapshots the error stream against the matching .err file.